Jacques Valade

+Jacques Valade (/fr/; 4 May 1930 – 3 October 2023) was a French academic and politician who served as Minister Delegate for Research and Higher Education from 1987 to 1988 under Prime Minister Jacques Chirac.
+He also presided over the General Council of Gironde from 1985 to 1988 and the Regional Council of Aquitaine from 1992 to 1998.

+Career

+Scientific career

 A chemical engineer, he obtained a thesis in organic chemistry in 1950, and became an assistant and then an associate professor at the Bordeaux Faculty of Science in 1960.
-He was Professor at the University of Bordeaux (1963-1987), Dean of the Faculty of Science (1968-1970), and Director of the Institut du Pin (1969-1974), a public-private institute for the study and development of chemical components and derivatives from maritime pine in Bordeaux.
+He was Professor at the University of Bordeaux (19631987), Dean of the Faculty of Science (19681970), and Director of the Institut du Pin (19691974), a public-private institute for the study and development of chemical components and derivatives from maritime pine in Bordeaux.